isc-projects/bind9/doc/arm/reference.rst

    When used in :namedconf:ref:`options`, :namedconf:ref:`view` and
    :namedconf:ref:`zone` blocks, setting :any:`max-zone-ttl` to zero
    is equivalent to "unlimited".

+.. namedconf:statement:: send-report-channel
+   :tags: query
+   :short: Sets the Agent Domain value for the EDNS Report-Channel option

+   The EDNS Report-Channel option can be added to responses by an authoritative server to inform clients of a domain name to which operational and protocol errors may be reported.
+This can help operators find out about configuration errors that are causing problems with resolution or validation elsewhere (for example, expired DNSSEC signatures).

+   When :any:`send-report-channel` is set in :namedconf:ref:`options`,
+   :namedconf:ref:`view`, or :namedconf:ref:`zone`, :iscman:`named` adds a
+   Report-Channel option to authoritative responses, using the specified domain name as the Agent-Domain.

+   If :any:`send-report-channel` is not set, or is set to ``.``, then the EDNS option is not added to responses.

+   A client that wishes to report an error can send a query for type TXT to a name matching the prescribed RFC 9567 error-reporting format:
+   ``_er.<type>.<name>.<extended-rcode>._er.<agent-domain>``.

+   There should be an authoritative zone configured to respond to such queries, with the :any:`log-report-channel` option set to ``yes``.

 .. namedconf:statement:: stale-answer-ttl
    :tags: query